emrebalak/AWS-Cloud-Computing/README.md

-### Django and Flask web projects practising AWS Cloud Computing Services like S3 Bucket, DynamoDB, Lambda etc.
+# Django and Flask web projects practising AWS Cloud Computing Services like S3 Bucket, DynamoDB, Lambda etc.

 ## aws-s3bucket-django-app

-# Django app that uploads image given by the user to Amazon S3 bucket
+### This is a Django app that uploads image given by the user to Amazon S3 bucket

 Before running the project you should create an AWS account then create an AWS S3 bucket in the console.